When I mentioned I was going to Omaha, Nebraska, I was immediately asked, “What’s in Omaha???”

 As you cross above the Missouri River, you will see the dividing line between Nebraska and Iowa.

-While you are near the bridge you can find additional information about National Parks stopping by the Lewis and Clark Visitor Center -Trail Headquarters located a short walking distance from the bridge entrance on the Nebraska side.
+While near the bridge, you can find additional information about National Parks at the Lewis and Clark Visitor Center -Trail Headquarters, located a short distance from the bridge entrance on the Nebraska side.

 During my visit, I stayed at the Omaha Marriott.
 Their newly renovated suites are beautifully designed and very welcoming….and the most important part….
 I slept great!